Where is Croatia? Geographically, politically, economicly? Where does it rank globally on transparency, press freedom, competitiveness, LGBT rights &

 The UN Human Development Index is an overview of various indices, from homicide rates (low here) to life expectancy (high – thank you, olive oil).
 Check out where Croatia stands on a range of indices.

 I would be lying if I said that corruption was not an issue in this country.
-But don’t take my word for it, what does Transparency International say about the perceptions of corruption here?
+But don’t take my word for it, there are websites which track this kind of thing.

 A healthy economy can cure almost all ills, but how is Croatia doing?
-A look at some of the current economic indicators in Croatia.
+Trading Economics monitors a number of factors, from GDP growth and

 Reporters Without Borders produce an annual report on press freedoms, with a ranking and brief overview for each country.
 Croatia came in at 69 in 2018, a year in which it made ‘modest progress.’